-If your dog is still stinky immediately after a bath, there are several possible reasons.
-For an outdoor dog, rolling in something dead or being sprayed by a skunk are two sources of persistent odor.
-For both indoor and outdoor dogs, there are causes related to medical conditions.
-It may take a veterinary exam to pin down the exact cause and recommend a treatment.
+If your dog is still stinky even after a bath, there are several possible reasons.
+For an outdoor dog, rolling in something dead or being sprayed by a skunk are two sources of persistent odor, although these smells can usually be eliminated after a good bath (or two).
+For both indoor and outdoor dogs, there are also causes that are related to medical conditions.
+It may take a veterinary exam to pin down exactly what's making your dog stinky and recommend a treatment.

-- Anal glands and sacs: These two small scent sacs in the anus area are "marking" glands.
+These two small scent sacs in the anus area are "marking" glands.
 In the best of circumstances, the secretions are odiferous.
 When the sacs become infected, the scent goes from bad to worse.
-The smelly secretions can spread to the dog's fur, giving him foul odor.
-Your vet can drain and treat the infection and—if you are up for it—teach you to do it yourself.
+The smelly secretions can spread to the dog's fur, giving the dog's whole body a foul odor.

 Dogs with inflamed or allergic skin secrete excess oil.
 In just a short time, this can turn rancid and generate noticeable body odor.
 This is more likely to occur in areas with dark moist areas like skin folds.
 Check mouth, ears, under the tail, and other wrinkly areas.
 While you wait to determine the exact cause, cover your furniture with a towel or blanket to prevent the transfer of the smelly oil to your furniture.